 The Grand Canyon is one of the top bucket-list destinations in the United States.
 No matter if you’re a local or visiting from overseas, you shouldn’t miss this stunning natural formation.
-Luckily, it’s still possible to visit the Grand Canyon if you’re travelling with a dog, in particular the South Rim, as it’s a fairly dog-friendly national park.
+And luckily, the answer to are dogs are allowed at the Grand Canyon, is yes!
+This particularly applies at the South Rim, with the Grand Canyon National Park being a fairly dog-friendly national park.
 Read on to find out what you can and can’t do with a dog when visiting the Grand Canyon.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

 If you’re planning on staying right at the South Rim of the Grand Canyon, there are a number of pet-friendly options.
 The most options are available if you’re planning on camping.
 Pet-friendly campgrounds at the Grand Canyon include Mather Campground, Desert View Campground and the Trailer Village, although pets need to remain on a leash.